 What is cancer?

-Did you know?
-There are over 200 different types of cancer, each with a specific name, treatment and chance of being cured.
+Cancer is a disease of the cells in our body.
+There are over 200 different types of cancer, each with a specific name and treatment.

 How cells work

-To better understand what cancer is and how it occurs, learn more about how cells grow and reproduce normally:
+To better understand what cancer is and how it occurs, we need to learn more about how cells grow and reproduce normally.

 Normal cell organisation